Tyler-CY/JSC370-labs/README.md

     ## #   ⁴​atm.press.y

 From the table above, it shows the weather station ID (USAFID) which has the most similar statistics to the median of each state.
+The suffix “dot x” (.x) for the statistics is the statistics of the representing weather station, while the suffix “dot y” (.y) is the statistics for the each of the states.

 Knit the doc and save it on GitHub.